-Other income (expense), net relates to certain non-operational charges consisting primarily of transactional foreign exchange gains (losses).
-This income (expense) is dependent upon the change in foreign currency exchange rates vis-à-vis the functional currency of the legal entity.
-Other income (expense), net also includes our share of income or losses in non-marketable equity securities accounted for under the equity method.
+Other income (expense), net relates to certain non-operational charges primarily consisting of income or losses in our share of marketable equity securities accounted for under the equity method and of transactional foreign exchange gains (losses).
+The income (expense) from foreign exchange is dependent upon the change in foreign currency exchange rates vis-à-vis the functional currency of the legal entity.